Please Note:-) That the Forecasts issued are not Nationwide, Only Torbay and surrounding area’s!!!

 Daily Local Weather Forecast Updates!!!

-Monday A day of sunny spells and showers, some of which could be heavy and thundery with hail, these look to become less frequent as the day goes, wind light to moderate locally fresh SW/W, Temp 12/8ºC evening well scattered showers.
+*Friday A day of sunny spells and some showers, some of which could be heavy and thundery with hail/sleet/snow especially the moors, wind light to moderate and gusty during any showers NW, Temp 5/0ºC evening any wintry showers clearing to leave a dry night with frost developing.
+BEWARE OF ICE!!!

 RAINFALL amounts recorded in different areas can be vastly different, as the case in showers, so the totals I show, are recorded in my location, this will give a rough idea for your area in the Bay!!!